-- 3. It is advisable to review the LOI page and then the Application page in the grant system well in advance of any submission date. - 4.
-Uploaded documents for LOIs and full applications should be 11 point Arial font with 1inch margins all around; single spacing is acceptable.
+- 1. Access the Autism Speaks Science Grants System. - Applicants should go to http://science.grants.autismspeaks.org and register with their institutional email address (or log in if they have an ID).
+Complete the profile information.
+Fellowship candidates please see additional instructions on page 11. - 2.
+It is advisable to review the LOI page and then the Application page in the grant system well in advance of any submission date. - 3.
+Uploaded documents for LOIs and full applications should be 11-point Arial font with 1-inch margins all around; single spacing is acceptable.
 NIH Biosketches can be submitted with their default margins and fonts.
 Please do not have headers or footers (including page numbers) in submitted documents.
-Applications exceeding the specified document limits will not be reviewed. - 5.
+Applications exceeding the specified document limits will not be reviewed. - 4.
 Preferred file type is PDF and must not be encrypted.
-Movie files are not acceptable. - 6.
-Applications received after the deadline will not be accepted unless permission has been previously granted by the Autism Speaks Grants Office and then only due to rare and unavoidable circumstance.
+Movie files are not acceptable. - 5.
+Applications received after the deadline will not be accepted unless permission has been previously granted by the Autism Speaks Grants Office and then only due to rare and unavoidable circumstances.
 There are no exceptions to this rule.
 All decisions of Autism Speaks in response to late submissions will be final.
-It is the applicant's responsibility to plan around holidays or any special circumstances at their institution. - 7.
+It is the applicant's responsibility to plan around holidays or any special circumstances at their institution. - 6.
 It is the applicant's responsibility to contact their Office of Sponsored Projects (or the equivalent) to identify the Responsible Official (RO) for this application.
 The Responsible Official will review and submit the final portion of the application.
 Their submission is their approval of the application on behalf of the institution.
 LOI forms are completed and submitted by the applicant.
-Full applications can only be submitted by the RO. - 8.
+Full applications can only be submitted by the RO. - 7.
 There are no geographic restrictions on these applications.
 International applicants are encouraged.